pateljay134/Freelancers_Marketplace_SpringBoot/README.md

-#  Freelancers' Marketplace using Spring Boot
+#  Freelancers' Marketplace using SpringBoot
 Creating the prototype of Freelancer web application ( freelancer.com ) to demonstrate the use of stateless RESTful web services.